cpalpall/cpalpall.github.io/projects/project-1.md

 title: Eagle Scout Project
 permalink: projects/EagleProject
 date: 2009 - 2010
-summary: "While a Life Scout, plan, develop, and give leadership to others in a service project helpful to any religious institution, any school, or your community.
-(The project should benefit an organization other than Boy Scouting.)
-The project plan must be approved by the organization benefiting from the effort, your Scoutmaster and troop committee, and the council or district before you start." - Boy Scouts Requirements
+summary: "While a Life Scout, plan, develop, and give leadership to others in a service project helpful to any religious institution, any school, or your community." - Boy Scouts Requirements
 ---

 The Eagle Scout is the highest obtainable rank in the Boy Scouts of America (BSA).
 Approximately only 4% of Boy Scouts actually reach this rank and it is held in high regard by many peers.
 Some famous Eagle Scouts include: the first man on the moon Neil Armstrong, former US President Gerald Ford, Sam Walton the founder of Wal Mart and Sams Club and television star Mike Rowe.